MarcAstner/CRAPy/PROGRESS_REPORT.md

 ## Progress: Friday 11 June, 2021

 #### Chris:
+- used a parallel circuit to power the sensors so they all had equal voltage, but accidentaly fried some components so replacements had to be ordered
+- looked at sensor placement and also arduino/rasberry/etc configuration

 #### Gabriel:
 - got the sensors to be powered by the rover battery while in a parallel circuit - some are broken, sent list of parts to Timon